php-ru/symfony-docs-ru/reference/configuration/framework.rst

     framework:
         # ...
         http_client:
+            max_host_connections: 10
+            default_options:
                 headers: [{ 'X-Powered-By': 'ACME App' }]
-            max_host_connections: 10
                 max_redirects: 7

-If the app defines multiple HTTP clients, you must give them a unique name and define them under the type of HTTP client you are creating (``http_clients`` for regular clients and ``api_clients`` for clients that include utilities to consume APIs):
+.. _reference-http-client-scoped-clients:

+Multiple pre-configured HTTP client services can be defined, each with its service name defined as a key under ``scoped_clients``.
+Scoped clients inherit the default options defined for the ``http_client`` service.
+You can override these options and can define a few others:

 .. code-block:: yaml